-By resolution of the Annual General Meeting on 22 July 2020, the Executive Board is authorized to increase the share capital, with the approval of the Supervisory Board, on one or more occasions by 21 July 2025 by a total of up to EUR 11,108,935.00 against cash and/or non-cash contribution, with the option to exclude shareholders' subscription rights (Authorized Capital 2020/I).
-The registration with the Nuremberg Local Court was made on 2 October 2020.
+By resolution of the Annual General Meeting on July 22, 2020, the Board of Management is authorized, with the approval of the Supervisory Board, to increase the capital stock on one or more occasions on or before July 21, 2025, by up to a total of EUR 11,108,935.00 against cash and/or non-cash contributions, whereby shareholders' subscription rights may be excluded (Authorized Capital 2020/I).
+The authorization was entered in the commercial register of the Nuremberg Local Court on October 2, 2020.

-Based on this authorization, the share capital was increased by EUR 2,221,000.00 by registration with the Nuremberg Local Court on 11 December 2020.
-Accordingly, the Authorized Capital 2020/I, after partial utilization, still amounts to EUR 8,887,935.00.
-This corresponds to the company's authorized capital as of 31 December 2021.
+Based on this authorization, the share capital was increased by EUR 2,221,000.00 by registration with the Nuremberg Local Court on December 11, 2020.
+Accordingly, after partial utilization, Authorized

+Capital 2020/I still amounts to EUR 8,887,935.00.
+This level corresponds to the Company's authorized capital as of December 31, 2021.

-4. Other provisions
+4. Accruals